mongodb/genny/CONTRIBUTING.md

 We follow the [MongoDB Server Code Style][msg] except:

--   We use GUID include guards rather than `#pragma once`
+-   We use GUID include-guards rather than `#pragma once`
 -   File names match class names e.g. `class FooBar` will be found in `FooBar.hpp` and `FooBar.cpp` rather than `foo_bar.hpp`.